 A reminder that School Governors may not grant any leave of absence during term time unless there are exceptional circumstances.

 If parents wish to take their child out of school then they need to make a formal request to the school as far in advance as reasonably possible.
 A decision will be made under the law applicable at the time of the absence.
-The decision rests with the Governing Body and, if it is not granted, or the child is absent for a period longer than has been authorised, it counts as an unauthorised absence.
+The decision rests with the Governing Board and, if it is not granted, or the child is absent for a period longer than has been authorised, it counts as an unauthorised absence.
 A parent can make a request to the school in writing on the appropriate form available below or from the office.

 - A parent, grandparent or other close family relative is seriously or terminally ill and the holiday is likely to be the last such holiday, with the relative concerned.